Best NoSQL Databases Shortlist

 - Enterprise version is expensive

-Apache Cassandra is an open-source, wide-column database that supports hybrid cloud and on-premises database replicating and audit logging.
-Because the platform is freely available and used by thousands of companies, I think it is a great solution for businesses that want to manage large active data sets at low cost.
+Apache Cassandra is an open-source, wide-column database supporting hybrid cloud and on-premises replicating and audit logging.
+Because the platform is freely available and used by thousands of companies, I think it is an excellent solution for businesses that want to manage extensive active data sets at low cost.

-Why I Picked Apache Cassandra: Cassandra stands out to me as a powerful wide-column database with lots of scalability.
-You can simply add more servers horizontally to the cluster as your data needs get bigger.
+Why I Picked Apache Cassandra: Cassandra stands out as a powerful wide-column database with lots of scalability.
+You can add more servers horizontally to the cluster as your data needs increase.
 Also, Cassandra uses a column-family data model, so it’s accessible to traditional relational database users.

 Cassandra Standout Features and Integrations: